Drunk Driving Regulations: How Effective Are They?Updated Dec. 25, 2020

-Data from the above-mentioned study indicates that policies which reduce alcohol consumption and binge drinking are just as important as policies which refer specifically to drunk driving.
+Data from the above-mentioned study indicates that policies that reduce alcohol consumption and binge drinking are just as important as policies that refer specifically to drunk driving.
 Reducing general alcohol abuse seems to be an effective tactic in cutting back on incidences of alcohol-impaired driving.
 This is likely because, once intoxicated, a person is incredibly susceptible to making stupid and dangerous choices, like getting behind the wheel.

-The prevalence of sobriety check points (roadblocks where drivers are randomly tested for alcohol intoxication) had a strong connection with the number of alcohol-related traffic fatalities.
-This same connection was discovered in a separate study conducted by the Center for Disease Control and Prevention (CDC), which concluded that sobriety check points can reduce the prevalence of drunk driving collisions by around 9%.
+The prevalence of sobriety checkpoints (roadblocks where drivers are randomly tested for alcohol intoxication) had a strong connection with the number of alcohol-related traffic fatalities.
+This same connection was discovered in a separate study conducted by the Center for Disease Control and Prevention (CDC), which concluded that sobriety checkpoints can reduce the prevalence of drunk driving collisions by around 9%.
 It seems that increasing the risk of legal repercussions is also an effective deterrent.

 Continuing the progress

 For the past four or five years, the number of people killed by drunk driving crashes in the United States has hovered around the 10,000 mark.
 This means that around 30% of all traffic deaths are still alcohol-related and that state governments still have work to do in the fight against drunk driving.
 Ultimately, all the laws, restrictions and penalties in the world mean nothing unless individual drivers are committed to behaving responsibly.
 That means you!
 Alcohol is dangerous, can lead you to make terrible decisions and is illegal if you’re under 21.
-The only way to stay safe, is to steer clear.
+The only way to stay safe is to steer clear.

 Would you pass a driving test today?